datreeio/validating-admission-policy/README.md

 ```
 kubectl apply -f ./exampleResource.yaml
 ```
-This Deployment has only 2 replicas, and since it has the `example: test` label, it will be validated and denied by the VAP.
+This Deployment has only 1 replica, and since it has the `example: test` label, it will be validated and denied by the VAP.

 #### expected result img